MicrosoftDocs/winapps-winrt-api/microsoft.ui.input/inputcursor_createfromcorecursor_279606487.md

 ## -remarks

-The InputCursor that is created by this method is downcast from an <xref:Microsoft.UI.Input.InputSystemCursor> or <xref:Microsoft.UI.Input.InputDesktopNamedResourceCursor> based on the source of the specified <xref:Windows.UI.Core.CoreCursor?displayProperty=nameWithType>.
+The InputCursor that is created by this method is downcast from an [InputSystemCursor](/windows/windows-app-sdk/api/winrt/microsoft.ui.input.inputsystemcursor) or [InputDesktopNamedResourceCursor](/windows/windows-app-sdk/api/winrt/microsoft.ui.input.inputdesktopnamedresourcecursor) based on the source of the specified [Windows.UI.Core.CoreCursor](/uwp/api/windows.ui.core.corecursor).

 ## -see-also